janosh/pymatgen-2-paper/paper/main.typ

 + Community Management: Established clear contribution guidelines and regular community meetings

 As shown in @fig:pmg-code-structure, #pmg's test coverage varies significantly across its modules.
 While the most frequently used functionality like `core`, `io`, and `entries` maintain high coverage (>90%), some harder-to-test and/or specialized modules such as visualization (`vis`), certain analysis tools (`boltztrap`), and advanced diffusion features (`neb`) have low coverage (\<20%).
 This heterogeneity reflects both the maturity of different components and the ongoing challenge of maintaining comprehensive tests for a large, evolving codebase.

+*Elaborate on challenges, in context of figures.
+Solutions?
+Mention MP foundation?*

 #figure(
   image("figs/py-pkg-treemap-pymatgen-coverage.svg"),